 When Emma Barnacle was born in 1853, in Coventry, Warwickshire, England, United Kingdom, her father, Richard Barnacle, was 22 and her mother, Louisa Smith, was 27.
 She had at least 2 sons with Hugh Chapman.
-She lived in Chester Township, Saunders, Nebraska, United States in 1880 and Omaha, Douglas, Nebraska, United States in 1910.
+She lived in Chester Township, Saunders, Nebraska, United States in 1880 and Omaha, Douglas, Nebraska, United States for about 25 years.

 English: